Carrying back trading losses

 2. Go to CT600 Core > Computations > Losses, Management Expenses, NTLRDs and NTLIFA’s >Trading Losses > Insert the loss in the box for ‘‘Carried back against profits of a previous period’’

 Once these entries are completed, you may then process the current period submission as usual.
-If the period being amended for the losses being carried back, falls outside of the amended return filing window, you may still amend the return to send to HMRC as a paper return, alternatively, you can write to them with the details of the loss, (explained at the end of this article).
+In theory, this should satisfy HMRC requirements as explained but you may wish to send more information to ensure the claim is processed correctly.
+If the period being amended for the losses being carried back, falls outside of the amended return online filing window, you may still amend the return to send to HMRC as a paper return, alternatively, you can write to them with the details of the loss, (explained at the end of this article).

 If you would like to process an amendment for the earlier year, please complete the entries as described below.
-Instructions are given for both version 3 and version 2 of the CT600 forms, depending upon how far back your return period is.
+Instructions are given for version 3 of the CT600, relevant for periods starting on or after 1 April 2015.

 HMRC Forms mode (Version 3)